oauthstuff/draft-oauth-rar/main.md

 In the case of opaque access tokens, the data provided to a certain RS is determined using the RS's identifier with the AS (see [@I-D.ietf-oauth-jwt-introspection-response], section 3).

-The token introspection response provides the RS with the authorization details applicable to it as a top-level JSON field along with the claims the RS requires for request processing.
+The token introspection response provides the RS with the authorization details applicable to it as a top-level JSON element along with the claims the RS requires for request processing.

 Here is an example for the payment initiation example RS: